MandeepSingh1616/Website-optimisation-project/frontend-nanodegree-mobile-portfolio-master/README.md

 ####Part 2: Optimize Frames per Second in pizza.html

 To optimize views/pizza.html, you will need to modify views/js/main.js until your frames per second rate is 60 fps or higher.
 You will find instructive comments in main.js.

+####Note:
+I believe that my README meets all of the requirements.
+If I am missing something, please provide specifics about what else should be included.
+Thank you